-- Community Healthcare: Lewa’s three clinics are the closest medical centres within 25 kilometres, shouldering up to 90% of the needs of staff and communities.
+- Community Healthcare: Lewa’s four clinics are the closest medical centres within 25 kilometres, shouldering up to 90% of the needs of staff and communities.

-The clinics offer diagnosis & treatment in reproductive, preventative, and mental health; including education for HIV/AIDS, family planning, and hygiene
+The clinics offer diagnosis and treatment in reproductive, preventative, and mental health; including education for HIV/AIDS, family planning, and hygiene